Threch422/twitter-image-downloader/README.md

 1. Support download images from authenticated user

 Ver 1.1
-1. Sepearated code in different files.
-2. Support download images from specified user.
+1. Support download images from specified user.

 This tool is used to download the pictures you have liked in your Twitter account.